justindujardin/ng2-material/README.md

 Check out the [examples site](https://justindujardin.github.io/ng2-material/) for demos and instructions on getting started.

+## Getting Help

+Is something wrong with your installation of ng2-material?
+Please try to provide a Plunkr example of the issue you're encountering, and file an issue.

 ## Credits

 This project is based on the components and styles defined in the